 For example, unplugging the cable from a socket by pulling on the cable, like this:

-Incidentally, to avoid damaging your cables and help them last as long as possible; it is better to hold the cable by the actual plastic plug instead of the cable.
+To avoid damaging your cables and help them last as long as possible, you'd better hold the cable by the actual plastic plug instead of the cable.

-I mentioned that type-C cables receive the contacts from a tab built into the port of your phone whereas with a Lightning cable, the cable itself has the tab with exposed pins.
+Type-C cables receive the contacts from a tab built into the port of your phone whereas, the Lightning cable has the tab with exposed pins.
 So, which one is more durable?
 Actually, these two designs mark a significant difference where damage may occur.

-Take a close look to the tab inside this phone, which has a type-C port.
+Take a close look at the tab inside this phone with a Type-C port.

-Even though the type-C design protects the pins and connectors on your cables, you can see that the internal tab in the phone’s socket is quite thin and because of this, it’s possible that over time this could become weakened or damaged.
-Let’s put this another way, this design might be safe to use now, but over time, as a cable is inserted and removed countless times, the thin tab may become damaged.
-Unfortunately, I have first-hand experience of this as it has already happened to me.
+Even though the Type-C design protects the pins and connectors on your cables, you can see that the internal tab in the phone’s socket is quite thin, so it’s possible that this could become weakened or damaged over time.
+Let’s put it another way, this design might be safe to use now, but over time, as a cable is inserted and removed countless times, the thin tab may become damaged.
+It happened to me.

-Meanwhile, while lightning cables do not suffer from this potential problem, they have issues with the exposed pins becoming dirty or the wiring becoming damaged.
-However, they are less likely to experience stresses on the cable that will lead to a damaged phone port that you might find with the Type-C.
+Meanwhile, while Lightning cables do not suffer from this potential problem, their exposed pins easily get dirty, and the wiring gets damaged.
+That said, they are less likely to experience stresses on the cable that will lead to a damaged phone port that you might find with the Type-C.

-So, what about the micro USB cable, how durable is that?
-Well, its design is very similar to the type-c cables, there is a small tab within which means that they too are more likely to experience damage in a similar way as the type-C cable.
+What about the micro USB cable?
+Well, its design is very similar to the Type-C cables.
+There is a small tab within, which means that they are more likely to experience damage similar to the Type-C cable.

-So at this point, the Apple lightning design is better than the Type-C or the Micro USB designs.
+In this sense, the Apple Lightning a better design than the Type-C or the Micro USB.

 2) Which one has a faster power transfer speed?

-The Micro USB cable’s ability to transfer power varies from device to device which can be seen in the above table, whereas the maximum current of USB Type-C cable is 3A, which means that it can deliver up to 100w of power and it is capable of a SuperSpeed 10Gbps data transfer rate.
+The Micro USB cable’s ability to transfer power varies from device to device, which can be seen in the above table.
+On the other hand, the maximum current of USB Type-C cable is 3A, which means that it can deliver up to 100w of power and is capable of a SuperSpeed 10Gbps data transfer rate.

-Interestingly, the USB-C ports on the new MacBook Pro models are powered by Thunderbolt 3, so they actually have a maximum data transfer rate of 40gbps, which is four times that of standard USB 3.1.
+Interestingly, the USB-C ports on the new MacBook Pro models are powered by Thunderbolt 3, so they have a maximum data transfer rate of 40gbps, which is four times faster than that of standard USB 3.1.

-Apple hasn't released the full specifications of the Lightning cable as such, but independent tests carried out on the standard cables show that the speeds are similar to that of USB 2.0, which equates to 480mbps, which is a long way short of the speeds attainable through USB 3.1.
+Apple hasn't released the full specifications of the Lightning cable as such, but independent tests carried out on the standard cables show that the speeds are similar to that of USB 2.0, which equates to 480mbps.

 What about the Micro-USB?
-Unfortunately, as far as speed goes, Micro-USB is quite limited in what it can do, and it can only support a limited amount of power for charging.
-Check out the article published on The Loop where Apple Engineer Rainer Brockerhoof explains Apple's choice of connector and why the micro-USB is just not up to the job.
+Unfortunately, as far as speed goes, Micro-USB is quite limited in what it can do.
+Check out the article published on The Loop where Apple Engineer Rainer Brockerhoof explained Apple's choice of connector and why the micro-USB is just not up to the job.

-So at this point, Type-C outweighs both the lightning cable and the micro USB cable when it comes to the power transfer efficiency.
+So at this point, Type-C outweighs both the Lightning cable and the micro USB cable when it comes to power transfer efficiency.

 3) Which one will be the future-proofed standard?

-The answer is, ‘Maybe’.
-Apple has a lot invested in the Lightning connector, but Type-C is incredibly flexible, so much so that the connector is even able to pull double duty to support Thunderbolt connections, which is why there isn’t a simple answer.
+Maybe.
+Apple has invested a lot in the Lightning connector.
+Still, Type-C is incredibly flexible.
+It can even pull double duty to support Thunderbolt connections.
+There isn’t a simple answer.

-I think it is worth going through a few tips on how to buy the best type of cable for your device(s).
+I think it is worth going through a few tips on buying the best type of cable for your device(s).

 1) Know what cable you need

-OK, it’s an obvious one, but it’s the first thing you should do when looking for a cable.
-Check its shape and the basic specifications, don’t just go for a ‘compatible with the device’ you have, try to look a bit deeper at the cables specification.
+Obviously, the first thing is to check its shape and the basic specifications.
+Don’t just go for a ‘compatible with the device’ you have.
+Read the specification.

-For example, you can judge the specifications of the wires used by checking American wire gauge (AWG) statistics.
+If you don't know what those numbers mean, here's the reference - American wire gauge (AWG) statistics.
 You will find that the bigger the AWG, the higher the resistance your wire has.
-Also another useful tip is to check (if you can) things like the diameter, transfer area resistance/length, etc. as these will all affect the performance of the cable.
+Another useful tip is to check (if you can) things like the diameter, transfer area resistance/length, etc., as these will all affect the cable's performance.

 (part of the Tables of AWG wire sizes)

-OK, I know you might be now reading this wondering how to pick the smartphone cable with best AWG?
-Well, usually the cables are made with stranded wires, and the AWG gauge of a stranded wire represents the sum of the cross-sectional areas of the individual strands.
+Wonder how to pick the smartphone cable with the best AWG?
+Usually the cables are made with stranded wires, and the AWG gauge of a stranded wire represents the sum of the cross-sectional areas of the individual strands.
 For example, a 22 AWG 7/30 stranded wire is a 22 AWG wire made from seven strands of 30 AWG wire.
 (Though it can be made with different strands of wire, only if the sum of the cross-sectional area is the same).

-There is quite a difference between the thinnest (28AWG) and thickest (10AWG), so which specifications should you care when you want to fast charge your phone?
+There is quite a difference between the thinnest (28AWG) and the thickest (10AWG), so what specifications should you care about when you want to fast charge your phone?

-The amount of power your cable can carry is determined by the size of the 2.5V wires inside, a standard cable is 28 gauge and is capable of about 0.5A, this is the standard charge rate.
+The amount of power your cable can carry is determined by the size of the 2.5V wires inside.
+A standard cable is 28 gauge and is capable of about 0.5A.
 A faster charger cable has larger internal wires (mostly 24 gauge) that can carry larger currents of 2A or more.

-So, be sure to check your cables are also ready for your latest device and charger: check that your device and adapter are capable of fast charging and that you have a charger capable of supplying the faster rate.
+So, be sure to check that your device and adapter are capable of fast charging and that you have a charger capable of supplying the faster rate.
 Finally, check the original cable that came with your device.

 2) Buy from an established brand

-I think it is safe to say that good quality, well-made Phone cable is still a must-have gadget for charging, data transfer, and data management no matter how wireless charging has changed the way we do things.
+So far, a quality, well-made phone cable is still a must-have gadget for charging, data transfer, and data management, no matter how wireless charging has changed the way we do things.

-The problem of coexisting different types of cables is that you need multiple chargers or cables when you have multiple devices.
+The problem of different coexisting cables is that you need multiple chargers or cables when you have multiple devices.
 Gradually, you will end up in the mess of cables.
-It’s not convenient, economical nor environmental-friendly.
-That’s why you need this charger – Air Omni, 6-in-1 charging house.
+It’s not convenient, economical, nor environmental-friendly.
+That’s why you need this charger – Air Omni, 6-in-1 family charging station.
 Air Omni has the convertible Lightning and USB-C connector and an extra USB-C and USB-A port.
 That means you can use it to charge your iPhone, iPad of different ports, Nintendo Switch, and any other devices.